MeronTekie/vendor-and-order/README.md

 #### Meron G.Tekie

-#### The application is built for Pierre Bakery, It is abe to sort vendors's orders in a list by enabling the customer's to input multiple information of their order like name, title phone-number.
+#### The application is built for Pierre Bakery, It is abe to sort vendor's orders in a list by enabling the customer's to input multiple information of their order like name, title phone-number.

 ## Technologies Used